 Participants can select the modules they wish to attend and register through the myMasonHR site, by logging in with their regular Mason username and password.
 Participants will receive a MAC binder, that contains a welcome letter and “Passbook,” when attending their first session.
 The Passbook tracks completion of the six modules and three elective trainings.
-Completed Passbooks may be submitted to Smriti Kansal, at MS 1G5.
+Completed Passbooks may be submitted to MAAN, at MS 2C4.

 In this session advisors will learn about the role of advising in student learning, success and retention, the different approaches to academic advising, the importance of communicating advisor/advisee roles and expectations to students, and the value in and tools for developing an individual advising philosophy.

 In this session advisors will gain an understanding of Mason specific academic requirements, policies and procedures.
-This includes university general education, degree components, transfer student considerations, and FERPA and ethical issues.
+This includes university general education (Mason Core), degree components, and university academic policies and procedures.

 In this session advisors will discuss the common resources and tools used in advising practice at Mason.
-This includes note taking strategies, campus referrals, co and extra-curricular opportunities, systems such as Patriot Web, Degree Works, Banner, Discoverer, and the University Catalog.
+This includes note taking strategies, campus referrals, co and extra-curricular opportunities, systems such as Patriot Web, Degree Works, Banner, SSC Campus, and the University Catalog.